-While the port overlay applies to the entire proposed master planned area (master planned area), the EMF in Section 4 states how the priority management measure (PMM) from the master plan will be achieved.
+While the port overlay applies to the entire master planned area, the EMF in Section 4 states how the PMM from the master plan will be achieved.
 Additional requirements are only provided in Section 5 where needed to implement the master plan.